UmangRajpara13/ALGO-Trading/README.md

 # 📈 ALGO Trading

 ## Overview
-The **Volatility of options** is a powerful application that provides real-time stock market updates and allows users to create, manage, and optimize their trading strategies.
+**ALGO Trading** is an application that provides real-time stock market updates and allows users to create, manage, and optimize their trading strategies.
 Built with a Node.js Express server, this project enables users to implement their strategies in various programming languages such as **Java**, **JavaScript**, and **Python**.
 Users can connect their custom strategies to the backend via WebSocket, facilitating seamless communication with the server.
-The dynamic front-end interface allows for easy parameter modification and scheduling of trading activities.
+The dynamic front-end interface allows for easy parameter modification including scheduling of trading activities.

 ## Features
 - 🔄 **Live Stock Market Updates**: Listen to real-time stock market data and updates.